AdobeDocs/marketo.en/help/marketo/product-docs/marketo-engage-next-generation-experience/toggle-switch.md

 ---
 # Toggle Switch {#toggle-switch}

-The Toggle Switch allows you to switch between Marketo's classic interface and the new next-gen Marketo Engage experience.
-It's available in the Landing Page List View and on Form detail pages.
+The Toggle Switch allows you to switch between Marketo's classic interface and the next-gen Marketo Engage experience.
+It's available in all of the areas highlighted below.
+As of the May 2022 release, the next-gen experience will be enabled by default.

 >[!NOTE]
 >